Key takeaways

 Technology, AI, and digital transformation in lending

 It’s no secret that tech and AI are transforming the lending space.
 From AI aiding in underwriting loans to software disbursing funds online, the entire loan life cycle has become digital.
-This not only streamlines lending but saves money through automation and self-service tools.
+This not only streamlines lending but also saves money through automation and self-service tools.

 ESG and sustainable financing trends